adavoli91/Temporal-convolutional-network/docs/index.md

 - [Preprocessing](./doc_preprocess.md): this section prepares data for the model;
 - [Strategy filtering](./doc_model.md): this section defines and trains the model.

-The phases of preprocessing and training can be controlled by the configuration file [config.yaml](/config.yaml), whose parameters are described in [Configuration](./doc_config.md).
+The phases of preprocessing and training can be controlled by the configuration file in the root directory, whose parameters are described in [Configuration](./doc_config.md).

-After training with the parameters of [config.yaml](/config.yaml), a typical prediction of the model is like the following one:
+After training with the parameters given in the configuration file, a typical prediction of the model is like the following one:

 ![Alt text](./figures_for_readme/result.png "a")